Herdomain/risk-monitoring-ioc-detection/README.md

 ## 🔍 Approach

-This project followed these steps:
+To complete this analysis, I:

-- Identified device IP addresses across the network
+- Identified IP addresses for each device
-- Ran Nmap scans to detect:
+- Ran Nmap scans to detect open ports, operating systems, and services
-  - Open ports
-  - Operating systems
-  - Active services
 - Captured network traffic using Wireshark
+- Filtered and analyzed packets (e.g., TCP traffic)
 - Matched scan results with live traffic data
-- Analyzed communication patterns (e.g., TCP handshakes)
 - Collected MAC addresses and device details

 ---

 ## 📊 Key Findings

+Through this analysis, I:

 - Identified multiple active devices on the network
 - Discovered open ports such as: